atirek-couture/CaiML-User_Guide/README.md

 # User Guide
-Code Snippets are available in Jupyter for all the code blocks mentioned below.
+Code Snippets are available in notebooks for all the code blocks mentioned below.
 Snippets can be easily dragged-and-dropped for usage.
 ## Datasets

 ### Creating datasets